deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 Split Bill intentionally provides a basic UI.
-If you feel inclined to add features like a "settle up" button, please fork [from the codeberg split-bill repository](https://codeberg.org/jagtalon/split-bill/), maybe tell the author about it, and submit a new app to the webxdc collection.
+If you feel inclined to add features like a "settle up" button, please fork [from the codeberg split-bill repository](https://codeberg.org/jagtalon/split-bill/), maybe tell Jag about it, and submit a new app to the webxdc collection.
 Or maybe you have an idea how to evolve the split-bill app to become a "solidarity-party" app to help accounting when organizing monetary support for people in need?